ringtailsoftware/uvm32/README.md

 ## Native build

 The example VM hosts should all build with any C compiler.
 To build all of the examples in `apps`, you will need a RISC-V cross compiler, Zig 0.15.2 and Rust (stable).
+To build the example `host-arduino` you will need `arduino-cli`.

 ## Quickstart API